ocean2706/businessCore/src/include/core/conversionSaple.jabstract.ignore.md

   //private destructor ? // public destructor ?
 }
 class PersonUsage {
-///this is a sample of how data is dynamic typed !!!! convert(){
+///this is a sample of how data is dynamic converted !!!! convert(){

     originalPerson=new Person();